 James Clark was charged with Murder and held to the Grand Jury.
 On June 4, 1975, the Grand Jury returned a true bill.
 During trial Clark plead guilty to Officer Cali’s murder and was subsequently sentenced to 20 to 25 years in prison.
 He was paroled in 1986 after serving less than half of his sentence.

-Officer Cali was waked at Smith-Corcoran Funeral Home located at 6150 North Cicero Avenue and his funeral mass was held at St. Juliana's Church located at 7200 North Osceola Avenue, was cremated and entomed on May 23, 1975 in St. Joseph Cemetery, 3100 North Thatcher Avenue, River Grove, Illinois.
+Officer Cali was waked at Smith-Corcoran Funeral Home located at 6150 North Cicero Avenue.
+His funeral mass was held at St. Juliana’s Church located at 7200 North Osceola Avenue, was cremated and entomed on May 23, 1975 in St. Joseph Cemetery, 3100 North Thatcher Avenue, River Grove, Illinois.
 His crypt is located in the Resurrection Mausoleum, Crypt 335, Tier A.

 Patrolman Joseph Peter Cali, born September 25, 1943, received his Probationary Appointment to the Chicago Police Department on February 19, 1973.
 He earned 5 Honorable Mentions and 2 Complimentary Letters during his career.

 Officer Joseph Cali served in the U.S. Army, was a veteran of the Vietnam War and was Honorably Discharged at the rank of Sergeant.
 He was also a member of the Confederation of Police and the St. Jude Police League.
 He was survived by his wife, Neva (nee Moore); daughters: Carolyn Suzanne, age 2 and Jennifer Lynn, age 4; parents: Charles and Josephine (nee Catanzaro) and siblings: Maryann and Phil.